 Upon move-in, residents must assess the condition of their room and apartment by completing an online Room Condition Report (RCR) to document the condition of their space at the time of move-in.
 Upon move-out, an inspection of their apartment is completed comparing the condition at move-in with the condition at move-out, to determine what would not be considered to be normal wear and tear.
 If an RCR is not completed and submitted, the resident’s room and apartment will be inspected with the assumption that all items and furniture were in satisfactory condition with no damage at move-in.

-Please log on to the Resident Portal to complete the RCR within seven (7) days of checking in.
+Please log on to the Resident Portal to complete the RCR within seven (7) days of your move-in date.
 To complete the form:

 Assess the condition of the apartment overall including walls, carpet, furniture, appliances and bathroom.